notTyche/JASParse/README.md

 # JASParse
-Easy parsing of Answer Sets in in custom data structures
+Easy tool to represent ASP(Answer Set Programing) program in in custom data structures

 ## How to use?